 Deindustrialization has profoundly altered the American economic and social landscape, yielding dramatic political effects.
 Manufacturing job losses cause changes in voting behavior for different groups in contrasting ways.
 We argue that deindustrialization threatens dominant group status, leading white voters in affected areas to favor candidates who they believe will address economic distress and defend racial hierarchy.
-Examining county- and individual-level data from three recent US presidential elections, we found that manufacturing layoffs weakened white voter support for Democratic incumbents, especially in 2016.
-In their responses to survey questions, whites associated local manufacturing job losses with obstacles to individual upward mobility, and with broader American economic decline.
-US deindustrialization appears to be central to the white voter backlash that culminated in the surprising election of Donald Trump.
+Examining county- and individual-level data from three US presidential elections, we found that manufacturing layoffs weakened white voter support for Democratic incumbents, especially in 2016.
+In their responses to survey questions, whites associated local manufacturing job losses with obstacles to individual upward mobility and with broader American economic decline.
+In the US, deindustrialization appears to be central to the white voter backlash that culminated in the surprising election of Donald Trump.
+Whereas among Black voters, a very different dynamic played out: localized manufacturing job losses coincided with increased support for Democrats.
 Due to globalization and automation, most lost US manufacturing jobs are gone for good.
-But the impact of deindustrialization on US politics will resonate for years to come.
+But the influence of deindustrialization on US politics will resonate for years to come.

 Our more general takeaway is that the political consequences of economic change are heterogeneous across places and people.
-Within nations, political reactions to economic shocks will vary, since they affect communities in different ways depending on their industrial composition and consequent exposure (Rickard, 2020).
+Within nations, political reactions to economic shocks will vary, since they affect communities in different ways depending on localities' industrial composition and consequent exposure (Rickard 2020).
 Yet such reactions also depend on how voters in affected communities interpret their local conditions.
 Individuals' associations with particular groups provide one such interpretive lens.
-We have shown that localized shocks can roil politics: manufacturing job losses perpetuated status anxieties and produced a reactionary political response among some whites, defined in part by in-group solidarity and out-group negativity.
-While often viewed as discrete, we conclude that economic interests and social identities may be more fruitfully understood as integrated sources of political behavior.
+We have shown that localized shocks can roil politics: manufacturing job losses perpetuated status anxieties and produced a reactionary political response among some whites, defined in part by in-group solidarity and outgroup negativity.